Lineal-Software-Solutions/RMM_SinkHole/README.md

 # RMM_SinkHole
 A project to automate the blocking of domains and IPs for RMM and remote control tools not authorised for use on managed systems.

+Anyone from any MSP are welcome to add and utilise the list - all has been obtained from publicly available sources so there should be no surprises or sensitive information within.

 ## Project To-Do List